jquery-boilerplate/jquery-patterns/readme.md

 If you have ideas for improvements that can be made to patterns currently in the repo, please feel free to create a new issue for discussion or send a pull request upstream.
 The same can be said about new patterns you wish to propose being added; for the sake of limiting confusion and complexity, I would ideally like to keep the number of overall patterns in the repo below 10 for now.

+###Coming soon

-###Coming soon - AMD/UMD-compatible plugin and widget boilerplates
+##AMD/UMD-compatible plugin and widget boilerplates

 Whilst the current repo provides examples for patterns you can use to create jQuery plugins, this is really only the beginning.
 Thomas Davis, I and a few other developers are currently discussing ways that we can define AMD/UMD-compatible widget and plugin modules which would offer a cleaner way to easily extend plugins/widgets than what we have available right now.
 We want to define a boilerplate for solving this which works with AMD-compatible loaders such as RequireJS and retains the principles of modular development at heart.
 To follow the discussion or get involved, checkout https://github.com/addyosmani/jquery-plugin-patterns/issues/1.

+##Improved examples demonstrating usage of including boilerplates

 ###Credits
 Thanks to @peolanha, @ajpiano, @mathias, @cowboy, @dougneiner and others for their previous work (or tips) in this area.
 Some of this work is used as a basis for further improvements.